Windows81/Roblox-Freedom-Distribution/README.md

 ## Copyright Acknowledgement

-My use of Rōblox's binaries are unlikely to fall into fair use.
+My use of Rōblox's binaries are prone to copyright-infringement issues.
 Be wary of any potential copyright takedowns.

 In the event of a DMCA takedown, don't rely on forks of this repo on GitHub.
 Consider using other means.
 Also consult this [document](./LEGAL.md) if you want to know why I believe I'm protected under fair-use law.